Apart from the Junagarh Fort, Bikaner has lot to offer to the tourists. (Click on all the images for bigger picture)

 A sample of one of the interiors of the dome can be seen below.

 That is for the tourist attractions of Bikaner.
 Apart sight seeing in the city we went around the streets of the city in the market area.
 You will find lot of sweet stalls or bakery's around.
 Bikner is famous for Bikaner Bhujia.
 It is a spicy snack made from moth dal, spices and edible oil.
-There
+There are lot of varieties in them.
+We purchased quite a few varieties for te rest of the trip.

 From Bikaner we traveled to Jaisalmer, the Golden City.